hipc-book/hipc-book.github.io/_lectures/1-supercomputing.md

 # Recommended Viewing

-> In 2021, Jack Dongarra recieved the ACM A.M.
+> In 2021, Jack Dongarra received the ACM A.M.
 Turing Award (often referred to as the "Nobel Prize of Computing") for his pioneering contributions to numerical algorithms and libraries that have enabled high performance computational software to keep pace with exponential hardware improvements for over four decades.
 >
 > He delivered his Turing Lecture, "A Not So Simple Matter of Software", at the [2022 Supercomputing Conference](https://sc22.supercomputing.org).
 >